 Community Benefit Reporting

 Community Benefit reporting is distributed to regulatory agencies including the IRS as well as the Hospital’s Board of Directors, patients and community members.
-One recent report is our FY10 Community Benefit Report.

 Community Benefit Programming

 The mission of Middlesex Health System, Inc. is to “improve the health and well-being of our community by providing quality health care services with caring, compassion and skill”.
 The Hospital’s commitment to ensuring the availability of extensive Community Benefit programs and services is the cornerstone of our organization.

 The Hospital’s leadership historically has recognized the importance of its influence in the wellness of the community it serves.
 It continues to promote community-wide health improvement services, targeted by health needs confirmed by a community health assessment and the positive impact of prior Community Benefit programming.